 Set-top boxes allow most analog TVs to get digital ready.
-Now that Australia is broadcasting digital-only TV, if your TV is analog, it won't receive free-to-air TV without a set-top box.
+Now that analog signals have been switched off across Australia, if your old TV is analog, it won't receive free-to-air TV without a set-top box.

 Should I get a set-top box?

 If you don’t want to buy a new digital TV, a set-top box is an alternative way of making your old TV digital ready.
 Set-top boxes range in price from around $50 for a basic model up to around $1000 for a more sophisticated version (see Personal video recorders

 Set-top boxes are either standard definition (SD) or high definition (HD), and some have features like live TV pausing or recording to a hard disk or USB.

 Before purchasing a set-top box, here are some things to consider: